roberjo/ticket-automation/docs/Technical_Design.md

 The system will follow a multi-tier architecture:

-Presentation Tier: React 18 frontend using Material UI and Balance UI for UI components and MobX for state management.
+Presentation Tier: React 18 frontend using Vite, Tailwind CSS, and Shadcn/ui for UI components and MobX for state management.

 API Tier: A Node.js backend service with Express.js and TypeScript responsible for handling requests from the frontend, authenticating users via Okta, communicating with ServiceNow, and managing data storage.